 What Causes Arrhythmias?

-However, sometimes the electrical signals flowing through the heart don't "communicate" properly with the heart muscle, and the heart can start beating in an abnormal pattern — an arrhythmia.
+However, sometimes the electrical signals flowing through the heart don't "communicate" properly with the heart muscle, and the heart can start beating in an abnormal pattern — an arrhythmia (also called dysrhythmia).

 Arrhythmias can be temporary or permanent.
-They can be caused by several things, but can also occur for no apparent reason.
-Arrhythmias can be congenital, meaning a child is born with the condition.
-This can happen in a child with a birth defect of the heart, or even if the heart has formed normally.
+They can be caused by several things, but also can occur for no apparent reason.
+Arrhythmias can be congenital (meaning kids are born with it), sometimes due to a birth defect of the heart but sometimes even when the heart has formed normally.

 Signs and Symptoms